hopsoft/ellington/README.md

 ## Rules

-- The context's state may only transition once per station.
+- The passenger's state may only transition once per station.
-- A station may be skipped depending upon the context's state.
+- A station may be skipped depending upon the passenger's state.
-- A station may invoke a sub-line that operates on the same context.
+- A station may invoke a sub-line that tranports the same type of passenger.
 - Any station may perform a connection to another line if all stations after it are skipped.
 - Any station may perform a transfer to another route if all lines and stations after it are skipped.
-- Any station may invoke a new route for a different context.
+- Any station may invoke a new route for a different passenger.

 ## Visualizations